error418/error418.github.io/_posts/2018-04-23-inversion-of-control-in-typescript.md

 }
 ```

-Everything needs to be strapped together using an inversify container:
+Everything needs to be strapped together using an inversify container, which takes care of the dependency injections and class instantiation:

 ```typescript
 import "reflect-metadata";